gii-is-DP1/dp1-2021-2022-l8-5/readme.md

 CSS files are generated from the Maven build.
 You can either build them on the command line `./mvnw generate-resources` or right click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders`.

-A run configuration named `PetClinicApplication` should have been created for you if you're using a recent Ultimate version.
-Otherwise, run the application by right clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.
+A run configuration named `DwarfApplication` should have been created for you if you're using a recent Ultimate version.
+Otherwise, run the application by right clicking on the `DwarfApplication` main class and choosing `Run 'DwarfApplication'`.

-4) Navigate to Petclinic
+4) Navigate to Dwarf

 Visit [http://localhost:8080](http://localhost:8080) in your browser.